matheusportela/Multiagent-RL/README.md

 ## Installation

-This assumes a GNU/Unix distribution (Ubuntu), but everything is in Pỳthon so the setup shouldn't be too different for other platforms.
  The Pac-Man AI Projects provides six Pac-Man-like simulators that are free to use for educational purposes.
 The one we will be using is [Project 5: Classification](http://ai.berkeley.edu/classification.html), which provides an arena mimicking the complete Pac-Man game, including various ghosts.

 This project requires the following Python packages: